google/applied-machine-learning-intensive/v2/xx_career_development/05_linkedin_essentials_for_technical_students.md

 ---

-# Endorse & recommend your connections
+# Endorse and Recommend Your Connections

 What’s the difference?